Orpheus Flower Facts

 Orpheus Flower Distribution, Habitat, and Ecology

-The stunning Orpheus Flower also has a very specific and somewhat limited habitat range.
-Yet that range also happens to be quite fragmented.
-That occurs because the species grows endemically only in a small part of Greece, and primarily in Bulgaria.
+Quite unfortunately, the stunning Orpheus Flower also has a very specific and somewhat limited habitat range.
+Additionally, and equally unfortunately, that range also happens to be quite fragmented.
+That occurs because the species grows endemically only in a small part of Greece, and primarily in Bulgaria, in Europe.

-Even there, however, it only grows on several mountains, and primarily on the Rhodope mountains.
+Even there, however, this fabulous variety of flora only grows on several mountains.
+Even more precisely, these primarily consist of the Rhodope mountains.
 The species also grows naturally on rocky slopes with relatively poor soil.
 Adding even more to its distinctiveness is the fact that it also only grows on the northern sides.

 However, Nature added yet another distinguishing trait, to separate it from the crowd.
 That’s because the plant also has distinctive feature involving how it spreads.
 In point of fact, bees perform only a small portion of its pollination.
 Quite surprisingly, the majority appears to be carried out by random insects.

-In fact, various species of flies endemic to the region serve as the major pollinators for the species.
+The astonishing Orpheus Flower truly represents a fascinating species.
+In fact, various species of flies endemic to the region actually serve as the major pollinators for the species.
 Nevertheless, the remarkable plant species remains best known for that extraordinary ability to survive for up to 3 years without water.